Kiruse/KirUtil.jl/README.md

 ```

 ## CancellableTask
-Wrapper around a `Task` object with a specialization of `ExtraFun.cancel` to cancel cancel a blocking and/or yielding task prematurely.
+Wrapper around a `Task` object with a specialization of `KirUtil.cancel` to cancel cancel a blocking and/or yielding task prematurely.
 Unfortunately, these cannot be used with `@sync` and `@async`.

 ### with_cancel
 To conveniently create such a task, the `with_cancel` method is introduced.
 Its signature is as follows: